 Koans are a way to get in touch with the old masters.
 They come alive in you and you see with their eyes and hear with their ears.
 When you work with a teacher, you take part in a tradition that is centuries old but also belongs to you.
 It’s an important element in diving deeper into the world of awakening.

 Zen is a path, and it leads somewhere.
-It is also a process; deep things can change within us when we engage with a koan, and this can have a profound effect on our life.
-It can be liberating and wonderful but also confusing and discouraging at times, so it’s good to have someone to touch base with.
+It’s also a process.
+Deep things change within us when we engage with a koan, and this can have a profound and unpredictable effect on our life.
+It can be liberating and wonderful but also confusing and discouraging at times, so it’s good to have an exploration partner who is familiar with the territory.

 For more information about other PZI teachers, go here.